ORNL-MDF/Raptor/README.md

 It's highly recommended to use a virtual environment (e.g., `venv` or `conda`) to manage these dependencies.

 ## Usage

+The project is organized into several modules:

+*   `cli.py`: Handles command-line argument parsing and manages the main simulation workflow.
+*   `api.py`: Provides high-level functions for creating the grid, melt pool, running the simulation, and writing output files.
+*   `core.py`: Contains the core Numba-accelerated functions for calculating the melt mask.
+*   `structures.py`: Defines the main data structures for the simulation (`Grid`, `MeltPool`, `PathVector`).
+*   `io.py`: Contains functions for reading and parsing input files (scan paths, melt pool data).
+*   `utilities.py`: Includes helper classes, such as the `ScanPathBuilder` for generating scan strategies.

 RAPTOR can be used in two primary ways: through its Command-Line Interface (CLI) for quick, configuration-driven simulations, or as a Python Library (API) for integration into custom scripts and more complex workflows.